github-bdem/os-input-capture/README.md

 let logger = oic.OsInputCapture(desiredLoggers, options);
 ```
 ###Creating standalone loggers
-All loggers are available for import by themselves
+All loggers are available for use without the top level `OsInputCapture` class
 ```js
 // configuration
 let keyboardOptions = {